Agnes Pockels Junior Research Group Program

 We offer access to institutional infrastructure, including modern laboratory space and state-of-the-art facilities at the Freiburg Center for Interactive Materials and Bioinspired Technologies (FIT) and opportunities to collaborate with the application-oriented Fraunhofer-Institutes ISE and IWM and the Ökoinstitut e.V., who are partner institutions of the Cluster, as well as career advancement training and mentoring opportunities at the University.
 Funding can only be used for activities at the University of Freiburg.

-We envisage candidates to start their group by January 2022.
+We envisage candidates to start their group between October 2022 and January 2023.

 Target Group and Funding Criteria

-The call targets female researchers within three to five years of their postdoctoral experience in the areas of philosophy of technology, technology assessment and / or sustainability research.
+The call targets female researchers within three to five years of their postdoctoral experience in the areas of technology assessment and / or sustainability research with a focus on life cycle assessment of materials and modelling and assessing the circular economy of materials.

-Applicants must have a track record of outstanding academic work in their field, with first and/or corresponding author publications ideally within three to five years of postdoctoral research experience.
+Applicants must have a track record of outstanding academic work in their field, with first and/or corresponding author publications.
 Additional criteria include prizes and awards, a proven record of obtaining extramural funding, and international mobility.
 Excellent interpersonal and leadership skills are essential.
 We expect fluency in English.

 The proposed concept for a Junior Research Group will be judged according to its academic and methodological quality, prospects of success, originality, and relevance to the livMatS research program.

-Applications need to be submitted to email@example.com.
+Applications need to be submitted by July 4th, 2022 to email@example.com.
 The use of the Agnes Pockels Junior Research Group Leader Program template is mandatory and a formal prerequisite for the submission of your application.
 All parts of your application need to be in English.
-The template that also contains an overview of the documents that need to be submitted can be downloaded below.
-The Call is currently open until further notice.
+The template that also contains an overview of the documents that need to be submitted can be found below.